theabhinav0231/larkweave_project/README.md

 **📽️ Video Walkthrough: https://youtu.be/2WxtUeAtpEQ**

-**We noticed that deployed application link is having issues.
+**We noticed that deployed application link is having some issues.
 We are fixing it.
 Until that we have uploaded a full scale video of our platform.
 THE FULL SCALE DEMONSTRATION OF OUR PROJECT- https://youtu.be/ILOG7Ej4MLE**